 1. Who has authority over land development and environmental regulation?
 Central and local governments have authority over land development and environmental regulations.
 Several ministries and local departments are also involved (e.g., Ministry/Department of Natural Resources & Environment, Ministry/Department of Construction).
 2. What environmental laws affect the use and occupation of real estate?
 The Law on Environmental Protection and its guiding legal documents, as well as the Law on Energy Efficiency and Conservation, the Construction Law, the Housing Law and other legal documents govern the use and occupation of real estate.

-- 3. What main permits or licenses are required for building or occupying real estate? - Investment certificate (this document also serves as the business registration certificate for foreign-invested projects) with the proper lines of business and operation terms - Project approval documents - Lease with the state or a competent landlord

-- Land Use Rights Certificate (with registration of building ownership)

-- Fire safety approvals
+3. What main permits or licenses are required for building or occupying real estate?
+Investment certificate (this document also serves as the business registration certificate for foreign-invested projects) with the proper lines of business and operation terms Project approval documents Lease with the state or a competent landlord Land Use Rights Certificate (with registration of building ownership) Fire safety approvals Construction permits 4.
+Can an environmental cleanup be required?

-- Construction permits

 This is usually the responsibility of those who caused the damages if environmental contamination is discovered.
 However, the tenants leasing the land from the state must also engage surveyors to check for unexplored ordinance when developing new land, even in industrial zones.
 The Environmental Law also contains provisions that may impose responsibilities on land users to remediate contamination caused by prior users.
+5. Are there minimum energy performance requirements for buildings?
 Yes - these are regulated under the Law on Energy Efficiency and Conservation and its implementing documents.
 6. Are there other regulatory measures that aim to improve the sustainability of newly constructed and existing buildings?
 Yes - these are regulated under the Construction Law, the Law on Energy Efficiency and Conservation, the Environmental Law and the Fire Fighting and Fire Prevention Law and their implementing rules.

-EMEA

-Austria

-Bahrain

-Belgium

-Czech England Republic and Wales

-France

-Germany

-Hungary

-Italy

-Luxembourg

-Netherlands

-Poland

-Saudi Arabia

-Spain

-Sweden

-Switzerland

-Turkey

-Ukraine